gjreda/gregreda.com/content/pages/about.md

 Title: About
-Summary: Greg Reda is a data scientist and software engineer who occasionally writes things on this website.
+Summary: Greg Reda is a <strike>data scientist and software engineer</strike> person who occasionally writes things on this website.

 <img class="headshot" src="/images/headshot.jpg" alt="{{ SITENAME }}">

 ## Hello

+I'm Greg Reda, a person living in San Francisco with my spouse and son.

-I'm Greg Reda, a software engineer and data scientist based in San Francisco.
+By trade, I've been a software engineer and data scientist.
+I've predominantly worked in startups of various sizes.

 - I'm currently taking a small career break.
 I'm still tinkering and programming.